 In 2013, George Clooney co-founded Casamigos Tequila with Rande Gerber and Michael Meldman.

-In 2013, George Clooney produced August: Osage County, an adaptation of the play of the same name.
+In 2013, George Clooney produced August: Osage County, an adaptation of the play of the same name, starring Meryl Streep and Julia Roberts.

-In 2013, George Clooney won the Golden Globe Award for Best Motion Picture – Drama, the BAFTA Award for Best Picture and the Academy Award for Best Picture for producing "Argo".
+In 2013, George Clooney won the Golden Globe Award, the BAFTA Award, and the Academy Award for Best Picture for producing "Argo".
+He also co-starred with Sandra Bullock in "Gravity".

-On September 27, 2014, George Clooney and Amal Alamuddin were officially married at Ca' Farsetti, in a ceremony officiated by Walter Veltroni.
+On September 27, 2014, George Clooney and Amal Alamuddin were officially married at Ca' Farsetti in a ceremony officiated by Clooney's friend Walter Veltroni, the former mayor of Rome.

-In 2014, George Clooney and his wife Amal Alamuddin bought the Grade II listed Mill House on an island in the River Thames at Sonning Eye in Oxfordshire, England.
+In 2014, George Clooney and his wife Amal Alamuddin bought the Grade II listed Mill House on an island in the River Thames at Sonning Eye in Oxfordshire, England for around £10 million.

 In 2014, George Clooney rejected an apology from the Daily Mail for printing a false story, calling the Mail the "worst kind of tabloid."